insooth/insooth.github.io/accessing-private-members.md

 (a.* Proxy<MemFun<void, A>>::value)();
 ```

-calls *private* member function `A::foo`!
+we call *private* member function `A::foo`!

 ### Uniqueness

 Astute reader probably noticed already that generating proxies for two or more members matching the same type does not lead to the expected behaviour.
-That is, following will overwrite the memory chunk that stores the member (function) pointer to `A::foo` with `A::bar`:
+That is, following example code will overwrite the memory chunk that stores the member function pointer to `A::foo` with member function pointer to `A::bar`:

 ```c++
 template class Y<MemFun<void, A>, &A::foo>;